...and they fed us with spiritual food! Eating Ethiopian near Emory University.

 Well, I thought I thought I might chance to find a ‘jumping off point’ that worked for me here, at the Cathedral.
 I was looking for the original of the Canterbury Cross and some context for it.
 I found it, and some context, at the City of Canterbury Museum.
 And I found some time for quiet reflection at St Dunstan’s imagining Henry II’s penance for the murder of Thomas Beckett over at the Cathedral.
 And St. Thomas More’s head is here, I should note.
 Tangible evidence of things said to have happened.
 And then I was on my way.
 After a time of that pensive inertia, eyes wide to the blue sky, a time of bent-kneed momentum down a path.
 I sense movement that may lead obscurely to the meadow of the green man in spring, with the statue of marble and gold.
 A vale of truth and discovery.
 But it's the journey, not the destination, that dazzles!
 But you can properly enjoy it there I'm sure....

 Monday, June 16, 2014

 I assume that the work of the Celtic Church, the labors of those monks our ancestors, has been to some significant degree obfuscated, marginalized or treated anachronistically.
 It may be.
 If the book about them can be "dusted off," then we can gain a fuller, truer record of the past, the states of our souls and also, perhaps, the "souls" of our States.
 So it is a spiritual and also secular and ideological quest.
 I can learn from the "unaltered" history, and also from the history of that alteration.
 I hope to say at some point, "isn't THAT interesting."
 I hope that it will modify my assumptions about the world and my place in it.
 That particular way that we are "slotted in."
 So this is my gesture, my faint, my essai, my mode de résistance, and my chosen point of access.
 My run at the goal past defenders.
-Well, they say the truth will set you free!
+Well, they say that "truth" will set you free!

 I look forward to visiting Canterbury this summer, so I hope that will lead to another blog post soon!